-Firm corrections are needed whenever you’ve been working with a dog, diligently showing them that “this is what I want and this is where the rewards are.”
-Also showing them “this is how this particular drill that we’re gonna do works,” and if the dog decides to start going after somebody, I think the dog deserves a chance at being corrected.
+Firm corrections are needed whenever you’ve been working with a dog diligently.
+Showing them what you want and where the rewards are.
+Also, showing them how a particular drill works.
+And if the dog decides to start going after somebody, I think the dog deserves a chance at being corrected.
 That way, you don’t have to keep Mickey Mousing around with this whole thing that they know how to do.

-So the first practical tip is if your dog tends to be aggressive I want you to tighten up on your leash, but I want you to be kind of low on the leash.
-I wish I could kind of demonstrate or explain it a little bit better, but essentially, I have a knot that’s maybe just four or 5 inches away from the dog’s neck.
+So the first practical tip is if your dog tends to be aggressive, I want you to tighten up on your leash.
+I want you to be kind of low on the leash.
+Essentially, I have a knot that’s maybe just 4-5 inches away from the dog’s neck.
 It’s just where there’s maybe about an inch or two of slack when my arm is fully extended.
-I’ve got that not in my hand, and when I get a feeling that the dog is going to become aggressive, I just keep moving and as I begin to do that, the leash tends to take care of the problem because the dog is going to push up against it.
-I’m not going to stop moving and I’m not going to be distracted from the direction that I’m heading.
+I’ve got that knot in my hand, and when I get a feeling that the dog is going to become aggressive, I just keep moving.
+As I begin to do that, the leash tends to take care of the problem because the dog will push up against it.
+I’m not going to stop moving, and I’m not going to be distracted from the direction I’m heading.

 That is a really great way to deal with it.
-Another thing that I have people do is if you’re going to stop you’ve got a demand to set and that’s exactly what I did with the dog I mentioned earlier.
-When the dog started acting aggressively with my clients’ father towards the other person, I took the leash, then forcibly put the dog into a sit and then I relaxed the leash and continued my conversation with the client and her father.
+Another thing that I have people do is if you’re going to stop, you’ve got a demand to set, and that’s exactly what I did with the dog I mentioned earlier.
+When the dog started acting aggressively with my clients’ father towards the other person, I took the leash, then forcibly put the dog into a sit, and then I relaxed the leash and continued my conversation with the client and her father.

 The dog subsequently chilled out.
-We went back outside after a small discussion and we saw that things actually got much, much better.
-We ended up working on a drill and the dog saw more people, and you know what?
-I didn’t see any more of that nasty aggression anymore.
-I just saw a dog that was still interested in barking at people, but was now thinking about it.
+We went back outside after a small discussion, and we saw that things actually got much better.
+We ended up working on a drill, and the dog saw more people, and you know what?
+I didn’t see any more of that aggression.
+I just saw a dog that was still interested in barking at people but was now thinking about it.
 If your dog makes a poor choice after you’ve shown them the right thing to do, don’t be afraid to actually roll out a firm correction because sometimes they really are needed.